godaddy/asherah/server/README.md

 machine to another.

 ### Kubernetes (kind)
-In this section we'll launch the the same multi-container application we used above but this time we'll use [kind](https://kind.sigs.k8s.io/) to spin up a local Kubernetes cluster and `kubectl` to launch the deployment.
+Launch the the same multi-container application we used above but this time we'll use [kind](https://kind.sigs.k8s.io/) to spin up a local Kubernetes cluster and `kubectl` to launch the deployment.

 #### Prerequisites
 Ensure both `kind` and `kubectl` are installed locally.